Ultimate Guide To Winston-Salem Art Galleries & Museums

 (336) 725-5277

-Fiber Company is a working weaving studio featuring hand-woven clothing, accessories and home goods by the owned by exhibiting partners Dee Conner, B. Jane Doub, Kathryn Gauldin, Carolyn Glazener, and Olivia Camden Mackie, as well as jewelry, woodwork, pottery and photography on consignment from local crafters.
+Fiber Company is a working weaving studio featuring hand-woven clothing, accessories, and home goods created by owned-by exhibiting partners Dee Conner, B. Jane Doub, Kathryn Gauldin, Carolyn Glazener, and Olivia Camden Mackie, as well as jewelry, woodwork, pottery, and photography on consignment from local crafters.

 Hours